C standard library: C++

 Access to C library functions via namespace ::std and the C++≥98 header names is preferred where possible.
 To encourage adoption, C++98 obsoletes the C <*.h>) header names, so it is possible that use of C compatibility headers will cause an especially strict C++98–20 preprocessor to raise a diagnostic of some sort.
 However, C++23 (unusually) de-obsoletes these headers, so newer C++ implementations/modes should not complain without being asked to specifically.

-The C++≥23 standard library module std.compat puts all C standard library symbols in the global namespace (akin to including all <*.h> headers), while the std module leaves leaves C standard library symbols in the std namespace (akin to including the C++ versions of C headers).
+The C++≥23 standard library module std.compat puts all C standard library symbols in the global namespace (akin to including all <*.h> headers), while the std module leaves C standard library symbols in the std namespace (akin to including the C++ versions of C headers).

 Other languages take a similar approach, placing C compatibility functions/routines under a common namespace; these include D, Perl, and Ruby.

 Python

 CPython includes wrappers for some of the C library functions in its own common library, and it also grants more direct access to C functions and variables via its ctypes package.